 If you’re like most real estate agents, you wear a lot of hats.
-You’re the salesperson, the marketer, the closer… and sometimes it feels like there’s just not enough hours in the day.
+You’re the salesperson, the marketer, the closer… and sometimes it feels like there are just not enough hours in the day.
 That’s where a real estate virtual assistant can help.

 A real estate assistant can take care of all those time-consuming administrative tasks that keep you from doing what you do best: selling houses.
 From social media marketing to lead follow-up to task management, a good real estate VA will free up your time so you can focus on generating new business.